More about: 10 Things to Do in Nashville in September

 - Where… 615 Church St, Nashville.

-The Cumberland River is one of the great prides of Nashville and the state of Tennessee so the event celebrating the city's main tributary aims to fete the river and also raise awareness among locals and visitors of the importance of caring for nature and clean water.
+The Cumberland River is one of the great prides of Nashville and the state of Tennessee, so the event celebrating the city's main tributary aims to honor the river and also raise awareness among locals and visitors of the importance of caring for nature and drinking water.

-This free, family-friendly festival includes live music performances, the participation of local and regional artists, food trucks and booths, a dragon boat race that rewards the winner with a basket of items donated by the festival sponsors, as well as activities for children.
+This free, family-friendly festival includes live music performances, local and regional artists, food trucks and vendors, a dragon boat race with a prize basket donated by festival sponsors, and activities for children.

-Along with the Southern Parthenon and Nashville's finest museums, the Cumberland River is one of the city's great attractions and also the perfect place to take an evening cruise or riverside tour.
+Along with the Southern Parthenon and Nashville's finest museums, the Cumberland River is one of the city's great attractions and also the perfect place for a night cruise or a riverside excursion.
 In fact, many visitors book a lunch cruise in Nashville.

 - Price**...** Admission to the festival is free.